Trump wishes Kim Jong Un 'good luck' amid speculation over North Korean leader's health

 Speculation about Kim's health mounted after he failed to attend his late grandfather's birthday celebrations on April 15, the most important date in North Korea's calendar, known as "Day of the Sun."

-Rumors accelerated Tuesday when the South Korean website Daily NK cited one unnamed source as saying Kim, who is believed to be 36, had undergone heart surgery and was recuperating in a villa outside Pyongyang.
+Rumors accelerated Tuesday when the South Korean website Daily NK cited an unnamed source as saying that Kim, who is believed to be 36, had undergone heart surgery and was recuperating in a villa outside Pyongyang.

 Several U.S. officials told NBC News that U.S. intelligence reporting indicates that Kim recently had cardiovascular surgery and had been out of public view for days.
 Some officials said the intelligence suggests Kim may be incapacitated.
 U.S. intelligence agencies and military are working to determine his health status, officials said.

-But later on Tuesday South Korean President Moon Jae-in's office denied that Kim was ill, confirming he was at work and "currently touring provincial areas with his close aides."
+But later on Tuesday, South Korean President Moon Jae-in's office denied that Kim was ill, saying he was at work and "currently touring provincial areas with his close aides."

 The office said it had no "evidence to support speculation about his ill health."